ag-informatics/ag-informatics-course/module3/HW3/README.md

   db.sqlite3
 ```

-Once you have commited to github, the **'farmnotes'** app folder (inside your **'lab3'** Django project folder) will look like this:
+Once you have commited to github, the **'farmnotes'** app folder (inside your **'HW3'** Django project folder) will look like this:

 ![Repo image](img/submit.png)

-GO TO BRIGHTSPACE, submit the link to your repository to your Lab3 folder in your repository.
+GO TO Canvas, submit the link to your repository to your HW3 folder in your repository.
 You are now done!

 Huzzah, Module 3 has been conquered!